Moises-dev08/Delilah-sRestaurant/DelilahProyect/README.md

 # Delilah's Restaurant Project
 This app project was designed to give food shops the possibility of having a website where their customers can make online orders.

-This app contains both frontend and backend devolpment.
+This app contains only the backend.

 ## API specifications
 The endpoints specifications are in the spec.yml file.